taroserigano/GPT-recipe-and-image-generator-app_/README.md

 *You can save the title and memo!*
 ![Preview](https://github.com/taroserigano/GPT-recipe-and-image-generator-app_/blob/main/img/2.jpg)

-*You can update, too! *
+*You can update, too!*
 ![Preview](https://github.com/taroserigano/GPT-recipe-and-image-generator-app_/blob/main/img/3.jpg)

-*Search through the food menu from a huge Spooncular database!*
+*Search through food menus from the huge database by Spooncular!*
 ![Preview](https://github.com/taroserigano/GPT-recipe-and-image-generator-app_/blob/main/img/4.jpg)

-* Once you pick the menu, let AI spit out the recipe!
+Once you pick the menu, let AI spit out the recipe!
 Mind you, you can also set the words limit and language of your choice!*
 ![Preview](https://github.com/taroserigano/GPT-recipe-and-image-generator-app_/blob/main/img/5.jpg)

   *The ChatGPT will generate the image of your choice!
 You can also save the image and edit title!*
 ![Preview](https://github.com/taroserigano/GPT-recipe-and-image-generator-app_/blob/main/img/2.jpg)
-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For any inquiries, please contact me at [your-email@example.com](mailto:your-email@example.com).

 ---